 Again, as I keep stressing, make sure to check with your local and state laws before you head out.
 Also when it comes to local state parks, many towns will require you to use the probe method.

-How to use a Garrett Brass Probe for detecting coin in parks.
+How to use a Garrett Brass Probe for detecting coins in parks.

 When you master the basic skills, your efficiency will increase so you would then become capable of starting more serious explorations of this type.
 Many also go to various river banks to perform such activities.
 You can only imagine what people have lost at those locations throughout the centuries.
 The real hidden treasure is about to be discovered and you can be the first to do so.
 It is just necessary to have appropriate equipment as well as good skills for this kind of action.